jjgrimmlabs/wazuh-homelab-monitoring-detection/README.md

 ------------------------------------------------------------------------
 ------------------------------------------------------------------------
 ###  ### SSH Brute Force ### ###
 Thanks for checking out my ongoing Wazuh SIEM penetration and detection project.
-If you have suggestions, critiques, or tips feel free to connect with me on LinkedIn.
+If you have suggestions, feedback, or tips feel free to connect with me on LinkedIn.
 I’m open to learning and improving.
 For my first simulated attack, I ran a basic SSH brute force attempt on my victim VM to highlight how important it is to harden SSH and use strong credentials.

 ### Setup ###
 To simulate poor security practices, I misconfigured the victim VM (Kali Linux) by editing PermitRootLogin using nano /etc/ssh/sshd_config file and enabling PermitRootLogin to yes.
 Then I verified SSH was running by checking the service status: systemctl status ssh.
 Once confirmed, I logged out of the victim machine and switched to my attacker VM.